 I first got into Photography in 2001 when I did a 2 week course in “low light and shooting though cover” course at the “Joint School of Photography” now renamed to the “Defence School of Photography” as of 2003.

 It opened my eyes into what was possible with camera’s and up to that point in my life I merely owned a typical house hold camera for the usual family happy snaps.

 My life changed for the better in 2006 when I left the forces and started my own small web design business and I saved for a Nikon D200, the only reason I went for Nikon by the way is simple, the above JSOP course used only Nikon and its what I was trained on, so I knew where every function was and how to use it, I also purchased a Nikon 80-200mm F2.8 lens and a 50mm prime lens.

-I started taking family photos as I have 2 beautiful daughters, I didn’t really find a niche as such with my photography I just took memorable photos of the kids, in 2008 I decided to sell all my camera kit to do the “Family Garden” for the kids as you do, and at that point I only really got the camera out on special occasions so I couldn’t justify have £3000 worth of camera kit in the cupboard for special occasions.
+I started taking family photos as my daughters were extremely photogenic!!
+I didn’t really find a niche as such with my photography I just took memorable photos of the kids, in 2008 I decided to sell all my camera kit to do the “Family Garden” for the kids as you do, and at that point I only really got the camera out on special occasions so I couldn’t justify have £3000 worth of camera kit in the cupboard just for special occasions.

 In 2011 I purchased a D7000 and have slowly been building my kit back up much to the wife’s complaints because we all know camera kit isn’t the cheapest of kit to buy, camera, lenses, filters, flashes, tripods, tripod heads, camera bag, memory cards, backup facilities, software… and the list goes on and on.